Accelerate Growth With Marketing Automation

 author Written by Marco Biondi

-Thankfully, these tasks don’t require manual handling all of the time.
-There is a better way to save time, effort and still deliver world-class results.
-The way of automation.
+There is a better way to save time, and effort, and still deliver world-class results.

 What is marketing automation?

 To simplify it down to the bare minimum: marketing automation refers to software that automates repetitive activities and streamlines workflows.
-This ranges from customer-focused tasks like sending welcome emails to behind-the-scenes processes like scheduling social media posts

 Marketing automation helps to reduce stress by speeding things up and freeing up more time that can be spent growing the business.
-Bottom-line, for any business with an online presence, automation has become essential.

 The benefits of marketing automation

 The foundational benefit of marketing automation is how it collects and uses data to deliver better customer experiences and drive business strategies.
-Marketing automation software is built on CRM (customer relationship management) systems that store all of the data on contacts and their activity.

 People generally relate automation to email marketing practices, where businesses implement automated communications at predetermined touch-points in the customer journey, but this isn’t its sole application.